 Now the real story.
 How secure is it?

 The pinpoints of security for the cloud are limited.

 Passwords can be hacked.
 Well, that does not mean that they are not safe, they are vulnerable to a lot of dictionary attacks.
 Now what dictionary attacks is simple.
 It is cross-referencing your password hash to a set of probabilities from a password dictionary.
 Now hackers use dictionaries that can be 15-20 GB of plain text.
 So the first trick is to never use a password that is common and that is breakable.
 Don’t ever reuse passwords.

 Data going through a network is purely innocent packets.
 They say they encrypt it, but then there are always those backdoors.
 The trick here is to ensure an HTTPS channel on the webpage you are entering your passwords.
 Make sure your network is not being sniffed.
 The best, use a VPN.

 It is not very likely that someone will come personally for you as a machine.
 Humans are more likely to attack you virtually with these mechanisms.
 The best way to stay safe is to act smart in cyberspace with who you connect and how you behave.

 Government agencies with a warrant can anytime ask for data on your cloud and can get stuff from the service provider like your activity logs.

 5. On the other end:

-	Save only non sensitive data on the cloud.
-The traditional way of data storage is still the most robust and chances that you get hacked physically on your machine come down to the way you secure your own infrastructure.
+Save only non-sensitive data on the cloud.
+The traditional way of data storage is still the most robust.
+The chances of getting hacked physically on your machine come down to the way you secure your own infrastructure.

-	The ultimate showdown, if you have data at home you need to access at office.
+The ultimate showdown, if you have data at home, you need to access it at the office.
 A VPN is the best solution for you if you can keep the machines powered on.
 For VPN, Check this